photex/ziege/README.md

 Using Ziege should be totally transparent and should be the only tool you need to setup for working with Zig.

+> Development is mostly happening at [Sourcehut](https://git.sr.ht/~photex/ziege).
+I push to github frequently enough though and releases are hosted here for the moment because, sadly, github is where people expect to find things.

-This tool was inspired by [Bazelisk](https://github.com/bazelbuild/bazelisk)
+This tool was inspired by [Bazelisk](https://github.com/bazelbuild/bazelisk).

 ## Feature Checklist